Angioedema

 • It's not normally serious, but very rarely, it can be life-threatening if it affects your breathing.

-• Medication may prevent swelling.
+• Medicine may prevent swelling.

 Wasp hovers about to sting